sunseehray/Yummery/README.md

 As an aspiring software developer, one of the niches that I am very interested in is game development.
 As a child until now, I have been fascinated by video games.
 This project was meant to start off as a matching game.
 However, in time, I thought of doing something like the ones I enjoyed before - games like Cook, Serve, Delicious!, Overcooked, and Burger Town.

 I had a lot of fun discovering how to develop games even with a simple Python code and Arcade.
-I hope that I'd be able to do more advanced stuff and use other technology such as Unity and Blender.
+I hope that I'd be able to do more game development stuff and use other technology such as Unity.

 [Software Demo Video](http://youtube.link.goes.here)